mhenke/cfwheels-training/01-forms.md

 This is an error message we've seen before.
 The router went looking for an action named "new" inside the "Articles.cfc" and didn't find it.

 So first let's create the action.
-Open _/controllers/Articles.cfc_ and add this method structure, making sure it's **inside** the "cfcomponent" instruction, but **outside** the existing "index" method:
+Open _/controllers/Articles.cfc_ and add this method structure, making sure it's **inside** the "cfcomponent" instruction, but **outside** the existing _index_ action:

 ```cfm
 <cffunction name="new">